-In accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and the Office of Management and Budget (OMB) Bulletin No. 19-01, Audit Requirements for Federal Financial Statements, we have audited the House financial statements.
-The House financial statements are comprised of the balance sheet as of September 30, 2018; the related statements of net cost, changes in net position, and budgetary resources for the fiscal year then ended; and the related notes to the financial statements.
+In accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and the Office of Management and Budget (OMB) Bulletin No. 19-03, Audit Requirements for Federal Financial Statements, we have audited the House's financial statements.
+The House's financial statements are comprised of the consolidated balance sheets as of September 30, 2019, and 2018; the related consolidated statements of net cost, consolidated changes in net position, and combined budgetary resources for the fiscal years then ended; and the related notes to the financial statements (collectively the financial statements).

-We conducted our audit in accordance with U.S. generally accepted government auditing standards.
-We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We conducted our audits in accordance with U.S. generally accepted government auditing standards.
+We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinions.